kishanpatel789/kp_data_dev_site/content/posts/002_SnowflakeWithTerraform.md

 ### 2. Install Terraform
 Next, to use Terraform, you gotta get Terraform: [https://developer.hashicorp.com/terraform/install](https://developer.hashicorp.com/terraform/install)

 Terraform is bundled as a compiled binary package that can run on your local machine.
 Download the package for your operating system.
 In practice, we'll use Terraform from a terminal, so the Terraform executable must be in your terminal's `PATH` variable.
-You can verify your installation was successfully by running the command `terraform -help`.
+You can verify your installation was successful by running the command `terraform -help`.

 ### 3. Download Repo
 The code for this walkthrough can be downloaded from this [Github repo](https://github.com/kishanpatel789/kp_data_dev_blog_repos/tree/main/snowflake_with_terraform).
 We'll walk through the Terraform configuration within these files and modify variables as we go.